cdapio/tigon/README.md

 Together, they have combined to create **Tigon**.

-There are many applications that can take advantage of these features:
+There are many applications that can take advantage of its features:

 - Ability to handle extremely large data flows;
 - Exactly-once event processing using an app-level Java API with consistency, reliability, and persistence;